kevL/yata/ReadMe.txt

                            Spells.2da - note that Info for Spells.2da can also
                            make use of data that's groped from Spells.2da, Feat.2da, and Classes.2da above.
+--
+path MasterFeats.2da     : this item opens a file browser dialog.
+Use it to path
+                           path to a specific 2da-file.
+A check will appear next to the entry on the menu; selecting the item a second time would clear the info.
+This is used by Feat.2da.

 (b) Using "pathall=" entries in Settings.Cfg